edgardcunha/lacp-tutorial/README.md

 ### Receiving User-defined Events

-As explained in Implementing the LACP Library, the LACP library sends a Packet-In message that does not contain the LACP data unit as a user-defined event called EventPacketIn.
-The event handler of the user-defined event uses the ryu.controller.handler.set_ev_cls decorator to decorate, as with the event handler provided by Ryu.
+As explained in Implementing the LACP Library, the LACP library sends a Packet-In message that does not contain the LACP data unit as a user-defined event called `EventPacketIn`.
+The event handler of the user-defined event uses the `ryu.controller.handler.set_ev_cls` decorator to decorate, as with the event handler provided by Ryu.

 ```python
 @set_ev_cls(lacplib.EventPacketIn, MAIN_DISPATCHER)